Employees are divided into three groups for benefit purposes:

-- Full-time Employees: classified employee who are scheduled to work 30 hours or more per week
+- Full-time Employees: employees who are scheduled to work 30 hours or more per week

-- Part-time Employees: classified employees who are scheduled to work less than 20 hours per week
+- Part-time Employees: employees who are scheduled to work less than 20 hours per week

 Full-time Employees will be provided health, dental and vision benefits as described in the current Employee Benefit Summary booklet.
 Permanent Part-time Employees are able to purchase health, dental and vision coverage at full cost to the employee.
 Part-time Employees are not eligible for health, dental or vision coverage.